darshan1328/TicTacToe_game/README.md

 # TicTacToe_game
 **Introduction** :computer:

 This project is a console-based implementation of the classic Tic-Tac-Toe game in Java.
-It allows two players to play the game on the same console, taking turns to place their markers ('1' or 'O') on a 3x3 grid.
+It allows *Two players* as well as *Single player*  to play the game on the same console, taking turns to place their markers ('1' or 'O') on a 3x3 grid.
 The game notifies players of their turn, checks for win conditions after each move.

 ***Features***